TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongoperformance.md

 1. Collocate clients in same Azure region for performance.
 2. Increase parallelism on the client whenever possible.
 3. Use singleton Azure Cosmos DB client for the lifetime of your application.
-4. Excluse unused paths from indexing for faster writes.
+4. Exclude unused paths from indexing for faster writes.
 5. Design for smaller documents for higher throughput.

 ## **Recommended documents**